Lebesgue Covering Theorem and level sets of continuous functions: Preliminaries

+In this subsection, we recall essential facts regarding unicoherent spaces and subsets that separate two points, leading to Corollary \ref{cor:compA}, which will be used throughout the paper.

-\begin{defi}[{\cite{stone}}] Let $X$ be a topological space.
+\begin{defi}[{\cite[Section §46 X]{kuratowski}}] Let $X$ be a topological space.
 We say that $X$ is \texttt{unicoherent} if $X$ is connected and for every pair of closed and connected subsets $A, B \subset X$ such that $A \cup B = X$, it follows that the set $A \cap B$ is connected. \end{defi}

-From \cite[Theorem $3$]{stone}, it follows that if $X$ is connected and locally connected space, then $X$ is unicoherent if and only if for every pair of open and connected subsets $A, B \subset X$ such that $A \cup B = X$, it follows that the set $A \cap B$ is connected.

-Thus, by virtue of Lemma \ref{lem:conUcapV}, every simply connected and locally path-connected space is unicoherent.
-In particular, $I^n$ is unicoherent for every $n \in \mathbb{N}$.
+From \cite[Theorem 3]{stone}, it follows that if $X$ is connected and locally connected space, then $X$ is unicoherent if and only if for every pair of open and connected subsets $A, B \subset X$ such that $A \cup B = X$, it follows that the set $A \cap B$ is connected.
+Thus, by virtue of Lemma \ref{lem:conUcapV} below, every simply connected and locally path-connected space is unicoherent.
+In particular, $I^n$ is unicoherent for every $n \in \mathbb{N}$ (see also \cite[Theorems §57~II~2 and §57~I~9]{kuratowski}).

+\begin{lem}[{\cite[Theorem 2.7]{dybowskigorka}}\footnote{The statement in \cite{dybowskigorka} concerns $\mathbb{R}^n$, but it follows easily from the proof that it also holds for any simply connected space that is locally path-connected.}] Let $X$ be a simply connected space that is locally path-connected and $U, V \subset X$ be open and connected sets such that $U \cup V = X$.
+Then, the set $U \cap V$ is connected. \end{lem}